 Individuals or departments may not release University information, security incident details, electronic devices, or electronic media to any outside entity, including law enforcement organizations, before making the notifications required by this policy.

 The University Information Security Office is responsible for responding to Information Security incidents.
 In addition to following up on reported incidents, this office may monitor IT resources for potentially malicious and/or harmful activity and take action deemed necessary based on detected activity or in order to enforce a University policy.

+The University reserves the right to monitor and manage information systems and network activity as necessary to protect the security, integrity, and availability of its resources, in accordance with applicable laws and policies.

 The management of each University Division or College is required to complete the process outlined in the Information Security Risk Management Standard and Information Security Risk Management Procedures at least annually; when there are significant changes to departmental or unit IT resources; or when there are significant changes to the risk environment.
 The department or unit head will sign off on the deliverables from this process, which will be stored in the University's central repository.